cysouw/diathesis/text/c04_reflexive.md

 **Notes**

-The verb *stürzen* both has a bare anticausative alternation (a,b, see Section X) and a *sich* anticausative alternation [@Next a,c].
-In the present tense, this leads to an interesting opposition [@Next d,e].
+The verb *stürzen* both has a bare anticausative alternation (a,b, see Section X) and a *sich* anticausative alternation [@next a,c].
+In the present tense, this leads to an interesting opposition [@next d,e].

 :::ex
 a.
 Er hat mich ins Wasser gestürzt.